cesarvasconcelos/p3/4_microservices/spring-jpa-books/3_how-to-deploy-client-machine-without-compose-or-env-files.md

 4) Check the Database Container Status
 - `docker logs db` to check the database logs
+- `docker compose logs -f --tail=0 db` (optional, if using Docker Compose) to follow only new DB logs — Prints out log messages from all containers. `-f` means the command will not complete and instead waits for new log messages. `--tail=0` means we don’t want to see previous log messages, only new ones.

 5) Wait 10–20 seconds for the DB to initialize, then start the app:
     ```bash